 A maximum of 6 credit hours of exemptions are possible for the following courses if the equivalent course(s) were completed with a grade of B+ or higher in the Asper BComm (Hons) program within five years of starting the Master in Supply Chain Management and Logistics program :

-- SCM 4250 (Advanced Issues in SCM – 3 credit hours) equivalent to MSCI 7140 (Quantitative Analysis – 3 credit hours)
+- MSCI 2150 (Introduction to Management Sciences – 3 credit hours) equivalent to MSCI 7140 (Quantitative Analysis – 3 credit hours)

 - SCM 3360 (Supply Chain Logistics – 3 credit hours) equivalent to SCM 7040 (Logistics Management – 3 credit hours)

 Co-op placement or applied project

 The Master of Supply Chain Management and Logistics degree includes a 4-month graduate co-op placement or practicum in which students gain hands-on experience in the supply chain management field.
 These placements are made possible by the Stu Clark graduate school’s network of connections within Manitoba and across Canada.